sh-benevity/vee-validate-legacy/README.md

 - 💪 Written in TypeScript.
 - No dependencies.

+## Why this and not vee-validate

+Use it if you prefer how vee-validate worked with Vue 2

 ## Installation

 The latest release of vee-validate is v4, which is only available for Vue 3.
 If you are looking to install v3, then make sure to include the version tag.